 7. Help in re-integration of cyberbullying victims

 Cyberbullying victims can have a difficult time dealing with the incident.
 Introduce coping mechanisms for the victims to help them reintegrate into the classroom.
-This can include problem-focused coping strategies such as helping the victims schedule counseling sessions with the school counselor.
+This can include problem-focused coping strategies such as helping the victims schedule online counseling grief sessions with the school counselor.

 By promoting empathy among peers about cyberbullying, victims can better cope with the incident.
 Carry out brief experience sharing sessions in class to encouraging dialogues on cyberbullying.
 A dialogic intervention has been known to change attitudes towards the victim and the individuals who support them.
 Prompt students to share their experiences with cyberbullying and carry group discussions on the incident.
 This can lead to the denouncement of cyberbullying and solidarity towards the victim by the class group.